-In different atoms the filling of electrons into the orbitals takes place according to the three main principles naming Aufbau Principle, Pauli exclusion principle and Hund’s rule of maximum multiplicity:
+In different atoms the filling of electrons into the orbitals takes place according to the three main principles naming the Aufbau Principle, Pauli exclusion principle and Hund’s rule of maximum multiplicity:

 - The Aufbau Principle is basically a German word “Aufbauen” which means building up.